JesseCN1024/JesseCN1024/README.md

 ### WELCOME TO MY GITHUB 👋👋👋
 My name is Khoa Nguyen.
-I am a third-year student of University of Information Technology majoring Information System.
-I am interested in web development and user experience improvement so I have chosen Frontend Development as my future career.<br>
+I am a full-stack developer graduating from the University of Information Technology (UIT).
+I am passionate about web development and enhancing user experiences, with a strong focus on both frontend and backend development as my future career path.

-My proficiency in Frontend technologies includes HTML, CSS, and JavaScript, TypeScript along with hands-on experience in frameworks like ReactJS and React Native, and relevant technologies as Redux, Redux Toolkit, Tailwind CSS, CSS Pre-processor(SASS)...
-On the Backend side, I've gained a basic foundation on Firebase and ExpressJS/NodeJS.<br>
+My proficiency in frontend technologies includes HTML, CSS, JavaScript, and TypeScript, with extensive hands-on experience in frameworks like ReactJS and React Native, and related technologies such as Redux, Redux Toolkit, Tailwind CSS, and CSS preprocessors (SASS).
+On the backend side, I have a solid foundation in .NET, C#, ASP.NET Core, and Entity Framework.
+I am also skilled in designing REST APIs, version control with Git, containerization with Docker, and working with databases like PostgreSQL.

-I have a strong foundation in English, evidenced by my TOEIC score of 880 in reading and listening.
-This certification highlights my proficiency in understanding complex texts and conversations in English.
-Additionally, I possess fine speaking and writing skills, allowing me to communicate effectively and articulately in both professional and casual settings.
+I have a strong command of English, demonstrated by my TOEIC score of 880 in reading and listening, which reflects my ability to understand complex texts and conversations.
+Additionally, I possess excellent speaking and writing skills, enabling me to communicate effectively and articulately in both professional and casual settings.

 <p align="center">
   <a href="https://portfolio-daniel-khoa.vercel.app/" target="_blank">